Zachinio/SharkWave/README.md

 There are many tools that can be used in Android to sniff the network traffic like Wireshark and TCPDump, but these tools don't filter the packets by a process id or a package name, therefore Sharkwave is being developed to sniff network of a specific app or any process.

 # Current State
-For now, the tool sniffs only one device at the time.
+For now, the tool sniffs only one network device at the time.
-It's possible to execute SharkWave without a --device argument and the tool would find a device by itself.
+It's possible to execute SharkWave without a --device argument and the tool would find a network device by using the pcap_lookupdev method in libpcap.
 Only TCP/UDP packets are filtered now.